Brief thoughts on restoration

 "Picture a vulture flying over a desert.
 As it flies it sees dead carcasses all over the ground.
 However, a hummingbird flying over the very same desert sees desert flowers.
 They see different things because they only see what they are looking for."

 This has challenged me to look at my world differently lately.
 Sometimes it takes letting go of the world you know to imagine one that has yet to exist.
 And to change society for the better, it takes expanding our moral imagination.
 The story of the vulture and the hummingbird... [continue]

 by Elizabeth Biedrzycki on July 16, 2015 in innovation

 My grandmother breathes hospitality in and out all day long.
 Preparing and serving food for others gives her purpose and happiness.
 She brings people together, no matter their background, around a common table.
 I have and continue to learn a lot from her.
 She inspires me to wonder, dream and imagine what hospitality is and why I, and people in general, struggle with the concept.

 In his book "Reaching Out", Henri J.M.
-Nouwen says, "Hospitality means primarily the creation of free space where the stranger can enter and become a friend instead of an enemy./p>... [continue]
+Nouwen says, "Hospitality means primarily the creation of free space where the stranger can enter and become a friend instead of an enemy.
+Hospitality is not to change people, but to offer them space where change can... [continue]

 What happened to the church in the UK and why is it of value?

 by Elizabeth Biedrzycki on July 9, 2015 in innovation